 The cornerstone of our bioeconomy model, understood as territorial regeneration, is the biorefinery integrated in the local area.

-We work to set up integrated biorefineries in local areas, while maintaining their biodiversity and in partnership with farmers
+We work to set up integrated biorefineries in local areas, respecting the specific characteristics of the territories and in partnership with farmers

-Biorefineries integrated in local areas are primarily dedicated to the production of bioplastics and biochemicals from renewable sources with the aim of setting up innovative agroindustries in local areas, while maintaining their biodiversity, with a cascade approach in the use of biomass and in partnership with the various industry players.
+Biorefineries integrated in local areas are primarily dedicated to the production of bioplastics and biochemicals from renewable sources with the aim of setting up innovative agroindustries in local areas, respecting the specific characteristics of the territories, with a cascade approach in the use of biomass and in partnership with the various industry players.

 Biorefineries can play an important role for innovation and local growth.
 They integrate an increasingly wide range of proprietary technologies used for the reconversion of industrial sites that are decommissioned or are no longer competitive and are based on an approach of close multidisciplinary collaboration with the world of agriculture, research and local establishments.

-A raw materials approach: respect for biodiversity and resource efficiency
+A raw materials approach: respect the specific characteristics of the territories and resource efficiency

-Biorefineries use various local raw materials (low-input crops, waste, etc.) with full respect for local biodiversity.
+Biorefineries use various local raw materials (low-input crops, waste, etc.) with full respect for the specific characteristics of the territories.
 An essential component of our research activity is the identification of autochthonous crops which can be cultivated in marginal and non-irrigated lands, thus making the most of the specific features of the land and increasing the fertility of the soil, while at the same time maximising the use of waste and residues as valuable sources of raw materials for the biorefinery.